The UK is one of the world’s fattest nations. But Britain isn’t actually all that overweight.

 The very heavy: A small proportion of Britons are much larger than most of us.
 For these people the need for weight loss is greater because the health implications are more severe and more imminent.
 They also tend to have suffered faster weight gain than most of us (hence they are much bigger people).
 As such they need very different help to the gradualism most of us can benefit from.

 Children: Similarly, child obesity is a whole different subject too.
 British children are much less likely to be obese or overweight than adults.
-As such it is not likely they gained weight as part of a near ubiquitous structural imbalance.
+As such it is not likely young children gained weight as part of a near ubiquitous structural imbalance.
 This means these children likely have very different needs in relation to weight than most adults.

 Trigger events: These are another exception to the rule.
 As previously mentioned, the onset of chronic illness can radically change lifestyle by necessity.
 This can result in relatively rapid weight-gain.
 That is by no means the only or most common trigger event.
 Obesity in women notably rises in the age range where menopause is most common, and falls back again afterwards.
 Such trigger events can be managed and lead to only temporary weight gain, but that is a different function.